 We aim to provide you with an understanding of design culture and design practice through live projects and potential work placements.
-You will learn how to create innovative designs, critically reflect on projects and learn skills that reflect your personal interests and career aspirations.
+You will learn how to create innovative designs, think in a more lateral way, critically reflect on projects and learn skills that reflect your personal interests and career aspirations.

 You learn through